jvkassi/getDirs/README.md

 --*includeFiles*:Boolean.Whether to add file listing to the returned object.
 Default false.

+--*includeFiles*:Boolean.Whether to include file Stat objects.
+Default false

 --*filter* : function.
 A function that adheres to the format(dirname).Return false if you do not desire the file passed to you

---*newFile*: function to execute on encountering a file in the filepath when includeFiles is true . function(parent,filename,absolutefilepath)
+--*newFile*: function to execute on encountering a file in the filepath when includeFiles is true . function(parent,filename,absolutefilepath,stats)

 --*newFolder*: function to execute on encountering a folder.function(parent,filename,absolutefilepath).
 Be aware that the first call will have an undefined parent as it will be the root folder object